 Website: Flirt Cosmetics

-Small niche line founded by Susan and Tor Kenward in California’s Napa Valley.
-They currently market one fragrance, Cielo.
-They also produce Olivina, a bath and body line.
+Small niche line founded by Susan and Tor Kenward in California's Napa Valley.
+They marketed one fragrance, Cielo.
 In 2010, the line was renamed Olivina; Cielo appears to have been discontinued.

 German niche line established by Roland Tentunian.